EnterpriseDB/repmgr/README.rst

 To make the former primary act as a standby, which is necessary before restoring the original roles, type::

-  repmgr -U standby -R prime -h 127.0.0.1 -p 5433 -d dbtest --force --verbose standby clone
+  repmgr -U standby -R prime -h 127.0.0.1 -p 5433 -d testdb --force --verbose standby clone

 Stop and restart the “prime" server, which is now acting as a standby server.